Cancer does not discriminate and tragically, touches the lives of too many.

 It doesn’t matter how big or small your bequest is, it could save someone’s life.
 Maybe somebody you love.”

-After meeting some of the many dedicated people connected with Cancer Council who have made a bequest, I decided I too wanted to invest in future funding to beat cancer.
+After meeting some of the many dedicated people connected with Cancer Council SA who have made a bequest, I decided I too wanted to invest in future funding for a cancer free future.

 Because of cancer, my children never met my mother.
 That’s not what I want for future generations of my family.
-So I’m leaving a bequest to Cancer Council in my will to help beat cancer.”
+So I’m leaving a bequest to Cancer Council SA in my will to help work towards a cancer free future.”

 “When I was diagnosed with cancer, my world turned upside down.
 Because I knew that, if I didn’t have treatment, I was going to die.
 It’s very confronting.